HealthCatalyst/healthcareai-r/CONTRIBUTING.md

   - Select the healthcareai-r.Rproj file (that's at the top-level of the repo you downloaded)
 - Click on Tools (at top menu of RStudio) -> Project Options -> Build Tools
   - Check 'Use devtools package functions if available
-  - Check 'Generate documentation with Roxygen'
+  - Check 'Generate documentation with Roxygen' If you don't see this option, you must install Roxygen2 by entering the following into the command line: install.packages("roxygen2")
   - Click on 'Configure' Button -> Check all boxes
   - Click OK twice
 - Click again on Tools -> Global Options
-  - Under Editing, check 'Always save R scripts before sourcing'
+  - Under Code -> Editing, check 'Always save R scripts before sourcing'
-  - Under Display, check check 'Show margin' and set to 80 characters
+  - Under Code -> Display, check check 'Show margin' and set to 80 characters
-  - Under Diagnostics, check all boxes
+  - Under Code -> Diagnostics, check all boxes

 ## Set up environment for R dev